Warning: Video Contains Hysterical Impersonations. Don’t Watch This If You Have A Weak Bladder

 Lynn Anderson, one of country’s most dominant female vocalists of the 1970s left us way too early at the age of 67.
-That was back in 2015, a mere three years ago, but it seems like longer, doesn’t it?
+That was back in 2015, just a few years ago, but it seems like longer, doesn’t it?

 June 15 marked the third annual observation of “Lynn Anderson Day.”
 The state of Tennessee initiated the honorary observation to keep Anderson’s fabulous legacy alive.
 Anderson did an admirable job, though, of making sure her lasting imprint on the world of music would last long after she passed.